Explosion in forex volatility cheers some, bruises others as virus fears drive swings

 The euro, meanwhile, has rallied from multiyear lows and moved in opposition to U.S. stock markets in recent weeks, squeezing investors out of bets that the currency would continue to decline.

-Net bets on a weaker euro in futures market stood at about 86,000 contracts, after rising to a more than three-year high of 114,000 contracts in late February, data from the Commodity Futures Trading Commission (CFTC) showed.
-(Reporting by Saqib Iqbal Ahmed; Editing by Ira Iosebashvili)
+Net bets on a weaker euro in the futures market stood at about 86,000 contracts, after rising to a more than three-year high of 114,000 contracts in late February, data from the Commodity Futures Trading Commission (CFTC) showed.

+Reporting by Saqib Iqbal Ahmed; Editing by Ira Iosebashvili and Rosalba O'Brien